Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: METHODOLOGY

 \subsection{Two-Stage Physics-Constrained Optimization}

 The initial reconstruction of a scene is often not physically plausible for downstream simulation.
-Such discrepancies arise not only from geometric inconsistencies such as interpenetration or floating objects but also from inaccurate physical properties, including mass, friction, and COM.
+Such discrepancies arise not only from interpenetration or floating artifacts but also from inaccurate physical properties (e.g., mass, friction, and COM).
 To address these issues, we propose a two-stage physics-constrained optimization.
 In the first stage, we apply the geometry-aware constraint to globally regularize object poses, producing a penetration-free configuration with coherent contact support.
-In the second stage, we employ the hierarchical physics constraint to optimize object-level initial state and physical parameters based on a differentiable rigid-body simulator.
+In the second stage, we employ the hierarchical physics constraint to optimize object-level initial pose and physical parameters. \rd{Importantly, our hierarchical design should be viewed as an optimization-oriented approximation rather than relying on perfectly specified contact relationships.
+The selected parent mainly defines a reasonable parse tree and optimization order, while local ambiguity (e.g., multi-parent support or coupled leaning contacts) is further resolved through differentiable physics simulation.}